e-h-a-b/8-thousand-report-Graph-robot-mission-html/README.md

 # 8-thousand-report-Using-javascript

-Worling Perfect in Google earth
+Working Perfect in Google earth

-Copy this code and insert it in Google earth Exciting
+Copy this code and insert it in Google earth, Exciting

 I made This Program To graph 8 thousand Report From multi robot Works